GaloisInc/FAW/README.md

 allows mapping of these outputs to human-understandable features using regular expressions, with options for replacement and capture.
-The extracted features are stored in the database and can contribute to the valid/invalid decisions via the decision DSL mentioned in the previous section.
+The extracted features are stored in the database and can contribute to the valid/invalid decisions via the decision DSL mentioned in the [previous section](#filtering-and-discrepancy-analysis).

-TODO: Example ?
+The PDF distribution contains many examples of parser plugins, many of which are wrappers around extant parsing tools.

 ### File-Detail Plugins